deepthi-sud/Team3_Ninja_Hackers_Hackathon_April_2024/README.md

-This project is LMS UI Automation using Selenium BDD
+This project is LMS UI Automation using Selenium -LMS Hackthon  April 2024